 There are many buildings to be found exploring, and a limited number can be built by players.
 Open the Dukedom menu in the upper right-hand corner of the main screen and select “Build”, then select the type of building you wish to build.
 Currently, only the Blacksmith, Shops, Bestiaries, Keeps, and Outposts can be built by players.
-Purchased shops have the option to be hidden from other players by its builder by checking a box in the shop’s options menu.
+Built shops, bestiaries, blacksmiths and jewellers have the option to be hidden from other players by its builder by checking a box in the building’s options menu.

-When purchased, a building will spawn randomly within the player’s view and can be moved to any other spot on the screen where another building does not exist.
+When built, a building will spawn randomly within the player’s view and can be moved to any other spot on the screen where another building does not exist.
 It will be named [Player Current Name]’s [Building].
-If you change your name, the shop will keep the name you had when you built it.
-There is a limit to how many buildings can be placed within an area.
+If you change your name, the building will keep the name you had when you built it.
 Most buildings can be upgraded for gold, with exceptions noted below.

 Shops, Bestiaries, and Keeps can be upgraded for gold and all follow this pricing model.
-To upgrade a shop, open it and select the Information tab.
+To upgrade a building, open it and select the Information tab.

 Shops allow you to buy and sell items.
 They rotate a random stock of items, some of which become available as you level up and discover new gear.
 It is possible for shops to run out of limited stock items.
-A player can purchase a level 1 shop for 5,000 Orn and 25 wood, and upgrade it with gold.
+A player can build a level 1 shop for 2,500 Orn and 25 wood, and upgrade it with gold.

 You do not receive a commission from other player’s purchases.
-The advantage of leveling a shop is an expanded inventory with higher tier items.
-Spawned shops are less likely to have higher tier items.
-Every shop sells Small Health and Mana potions and torches by default.
-When you have access to Large HP and Mana potions, those become available as well.
+Leveling a shop expands its inventory, allows higher tier items to be sold and refreshes its inventory.
+Naturally generated shops are less likely to have higher tier items.
+Every shop sells Small Health and Mana potions, torches and, once you’re the right tier, Large Health and Mana potions by default.
 Otherwise, any tier gear, items, or materials can be found.
 Some items can be found in stock but are unavailable to buy if they are a higher tier than you are.

 Upgrading your Gear

-Keeps are new buildings that allow players to store their gold and pets, and they also provide a daily buff to increase monster attraction via. lighting the keep’s brazier.
-They cost 10,000 Orn, 100 stone, and 100 wood to purchase, which allows you to store 1 pet, and each subsequent level adds one more pet slot.
+Keeps allow players to store their gold, followers and items.
+It also provides a buff to increase monster spawns and view distance via lighting the keep’s brazier or allows you to use a scouthawk - highlighting points of interests using your compass much like tips in an Inn.
+They cost 10,000 Orn, 100 stone, and 100 wood to build, which allows you to store 1 pet, and each subsequent level adds one more pet slot.
 You may only build a keep in your origin town, and only the player that purchased the Keep can access it.
-Keeps also give 1% of the stored gold and 100 Orn every 24 hours as their daily reward.
+Keeps also give 1% of the stored gold and 100 Orn every 24 hours added to your Daily Income.